"SKIMO" has become a new Olympic sport. Ken Fujikawa's dream beyond speed touring

 Winning seven consecutive championships with just everyday training is impressive.
 SKIMO is a record-breaking event, and the organizers prepare the snowy mountains for the event.
 The harsh yet beautiful, untouched wilderness of the snowy mountains is exactly where Fujikawa should be

-SKIMO to spread in Japan as a form of exercise, similar to jogging.
-This is something I've been thinking about ever since I started working with SKIMO."
+This is something I've always thought about since I started working with SKIMO."

-In Europe, where SKIMO originated, it is a familiar pastime that anyone can enjoy, and a form of training.
+In Europe, where SKIMO originated, it's a readily accessible pastime and form of training that everyone can enjoy.

-In Japan, ski resorts generally prohibit climbing the slopes, but is it OK in Europe?
+However, while Japanese ski resorts generally prohibit climbing up the slopes, is it acceptable in Europe?

-The lifts are running and they have lift tickets, but they just want to climb as a form of exercise."
+The lifts are running, and they have lift tickets, but they just want to climb up for exercise, something like that."

-Even if you were to encounter such a sight, you would probably be amazed at the feat of a stoic top athlete.
+Even if you were to come across such a scene, you'd probably be amazed and think it's the work of a stoic top athlete.

-"Japanese skiing focuses too much on the top level.
-That's not the case at all in Europe.
-Serious skiers do it at a high level, of course, but the bottom line is thicker.
+"SKIMO in Japan focuses too much on the top level.
+It's not like that at all in Europe.
+Of course, people who are serious about it are doing it at a high level, but the bottom level is much more substantial.

-If you go to a small ski resort in Europe, you'll see mothers with babies on their backs climbing up the slopes on skimo.
-When you say to them, 'It must be hard carrying a baby,' they say, 'No, it's refreshing and feels great.'
+If you go to a small ski resort in Europe, you'll see mothers with babies on their backs climbing the slopes on their SKIMO.
+When you say, 'It must be tough carrying a baby,' they'll say, 'No, it's refreshing and feels great.'
+They're

-not just skiing, they're climbing, which helps them to stay mentally in shape.
-Of course, going up a mountain with a baby on your back is a bad idea.
-But if you're on the side of the slope, you can just climb a little and ski.
-This is a great way to get involved in skiing and touring, and anyone can do it.
+not just skiing down, but climbing up to clear their minds.
+Of course, going up the mountain with a baby on your back is not a good idea.
+But if you stay on the side of the slope, you can climb up a little and ski down.
+It's a great way for anyone to get involved in SKIMO and touring.

-I think this is what skimo should be like."
+I think this is what SKIMO should really be like."

 When you hear the word "SKIMO," you might imagine athletes in tight dresses and helmets, panting and shaking their shoulders, and looking a little intimidating